tc1621/Ethernaut/1 - Fallback.md

 In order to contribute we can send ```await contract.contribute.sendTransaction({value: toWei(".0001")})```

 To take over the contract we need to send a transaction to the contract with a value greater then 0 and have contributions greater then 0.
-This can be done by ```await contract.sendTransaction({value: toWei(".001")})```
+This can be done by ```await contract.sendTransaction({value: toWei(".001")})```  This is because the fallback function only has those 2 checks to change the owner.
+So instead of sending the contract and calling the contribute function we just send data to the contract.

 We can check owner by calling ```await contract.owner()``` and we can see that the owner's address is the same as ours.
 Therefore we can withdraw all the eth.